Dramatical Murder: Release history

 Dramatical Murder was originally released as an adult game on March 23, 2012, playable on Windows PCs as either a digital download or DVD.
 On April 26, 2013, a fan disc called Dramatical Murder re:connect was released; it included extra scenes, expanded upon the endings with scenes that take place before and after them, new CG images, songs and a minigame.

+On October 30, 2014, a revised version titled Dramatical Murder re:code was released for PlayStation Vita in Japan.
+This version was aimed at ages 15 and above, removing explicit sex scenes, toning down violence, and adding a new character route not present in the original PC version.

+A decade after its initial console debut, Dramatical Murder re:code was released on Nintendo Switch as a digital title on December 25, 2025.

 Related media

 Drama CDs

 Numerous drama CDs have been released; each one focuses on Aoba's relationship with one of his potential boyfriends and takes place after the events of the visual novel.

 Manga

 A manga adaption illustrated by Torao Asada began serialization in the August 2012 issue of Enterbrain's B's-Log Comic magazine.
 The first tankōbon volume was released on April 1, 2013.
 An official anthology volume for the series was released on June 30, 2012.

 Anime

 The anime was announced to air in summer 2014.
 The anime aired on July 6, 2014, and ended on September 21, 2014, and was streamed on Crunchyroll.

 A DVD/Blu-ray was released on December 24, 2014, with all twelve episodes.
 Along with an original soundtrack and a drama CD titled Welcome to Dramatical Tea Shop Cyan Moon (ドラマティカル喫茶 ・ シアンムーンへようこそ, Dramatical Kissa Cyan Moon he Yōkoso), a special OVA called Data_xx_Transitory, which features the bad endings of the game, was included.
 On September 21, 2014, following the airing of the final episode, the official anime website announced that there will be a live reading event on February 1, 2015, titled Data_12.5_Recitation.
 Atsushi Kisaichi, Ryōta Takeuchi, Hiroki Takahashi, Satoshi Hino, Kenichirou Matsuda, Masatomo Nakazawa, and Yūichi Iguchi have been confirmed to be attending.

 On June 21, 2015, Madman Entertainment announced at the Supanova Pop Culture Expo that it has licensed the series for Australian and New Zealand release.
 On July 16, 2015, Sentai Filmworks announced the license to the series for North American release in English on DVD and Blu-ray on November 24, 2015.